 I have recently published my first article of this series.
-It got a very nice feedback and I am very glad about that, it encourages me to keep it on.
+It got nice feedback which encourages me to keep writing.
 As part of the feedback I got a very nice email from Ben Orenstein.
 He was so kind to send me a copy of his screencast Vim for rails, asking me for feedback.
 So, here we are.
 I was already familiar with most of the topics covered in the screencast and I think this is a good point if you were asked for feedback.
 I would like to cover it in an article because Ben’s work is definitely worth spreading.

 The screencast has a good recording quality and Ben speak a very clear English (it does count for non-native speakers you know :)).
-So I think you should be able to follow all the part of it without problems.
+So I think you should be able to follow without problems.
 Furthermore, the screencast is neither long nor short, the length is just perfect.

 The screencast starts with a short and nice introduction.
 It shows you how to improve your typing skills, Ben gives you nice suggestions on resources you should use for the matter.